 ANIMA receives a large number of phone calls and messages every day.
 One of its main activities is to advise citizens and institutions on cases of injured/orphaned wild animals and it also undertakes the training of groups and institutions.
 In addition:

-• It informs through the means at its disposal about the correct approach and management of incidents of injured/newborn wild animals and chicks.
+- It informs through the means at its disposal about the correct approach and management of incidents of injured/newborn wild animals.

-• It gives advice on providing first aid before sending wild animals to it.
+- It gives advice on providing first aid before sending wild animals to a wildlife care center.

 ANIMA supports organisations that wish to set up a first aid station in their area and cooperate with it.